turtle96/taskell/docs/UserGuide.md

 - `list-all` <br>
 Displays a list of all tasks.<br>
 - `list-date` DATE <br>
-Displays a list of all the tasks due on the specific date..<br>
+Displays a list of all the tasks due on the specific date.<br>
 - `list-done` <br>
 Displays a list of completed tasks.<br>
+- `list-priority` PRIORITY<br>
+Displays a list of tasks with given priority.<br>
 <br><img src="images/ListToday.png" width="600"></br>
 Diagram 2: Displays all the tasks to be done by today after typing list-date.